olufjen/sandbox/README.md

-THe springboot test branch is a project to test spring boot and resteasy integrasjon
+The springboot test branch is a project to test spring boot and resteasy integrasjon